IBM Introduces $3 Million in Cybersecurity Grants for Public Schools in United States as Attacks on Education Grow

 IBM Education Security Preparedness Grant

 IBM is launching a new education cybersecurity grant that will help U.S. public school districts better prepare for growing cyberattacks including ransomware.
-A total of six grants of in-kind services, valued at $500,000 each ($3 million in total), will be awarded in 2021 to school districts that apply for the grant via IBM.org.
+A total of six grants of in-kind services, valued at $500,000 each ($3 million in total), will be awarded in 2021 to school districts that apply for the grant via IBM.com/impact.
 School districts can apply between February 4 and March 1, 2021 and recipients will be announced shortly after.
 School districts will be selected to receive the grant based on their level of cybersecurity needs and how they meet the criteria outlined by IBM.

 While previously, IBM employees have helped local municipalities manage such cyberattacks, this initiative announced today will help formalize IBM's community service efforts to help schools prepare for and respond to cyber threats.
 The grant, created as part of IBM's Corporate Social Responsibility initiatives, will be an in-kind contribution in the form of resources and hours performed by IBM Service Corps teams of 6-10 people per district.
 Volunteers will be carefully selected based on their skills and will provide services including developing incident response plans, providing basic cybersecurity training such as password hygiene and implementing strategic communication plans to use in response to a cyber incident.